Spokerino/visitator/README.md

 Current functionality is: browsing/creation/modification/deletion of
 - colleges, faculties, groups
-- students, teachers
-- subjects, lessons
+- students, teachers- subjects, lessons

   - changes can be made only by authorised users with proper rights (Srping security)
   - change students presence/absence and change/give them marks in lessons